For Current Students

-A. A training session will be set up for all students who are eligible for work study during new student orientation.
-On August 1, students will be able to apply for any jobs in which they meet the qualifications and have the available hours to work.
-Work study supervisors will contact students via SAU email or by the cell phone number listed on their application.
-Students will be instructed to check and read their SAU emails frequently after August 1st.
+A. A training session will be set up for all students who are eligible for work-study during new student orientation.
+On July 15, students will be able to apply for any jobs in which they meet the qualifications and have the available hours to work.
+Work-study supervisors will contact students via SAU email or by the cell phone number listed on their application.
+Students will be instructed to check and read their SAU emails frequently after July 15.

 Q. What do students do if they want a job and did not receive employment?

 A. Students should continue to visit the Bee Careers website at least once a week or more to investigate open positions.